maverick0o0/Gmail-Notify-Bot/README.md

 The only setup required is to download an OAuth 2.0 Client ID file from Google that will authorize your application.

-You can see tutorial video from here.
+You can see tutorial video from toturial folder.

 1. Go to https://console.developers.google.com/